benm4ckenzie/assignment-one/README.md

     -  As well as the black & white / colour contrast between sections, black & white images remain fixed to add a secondary indication that the user is entering or leaving a specific section.

 ### Existing Features

-- Navbar - Links to specific sections of the webpage, change colour when hovered (Colour and speed consistent in all site hover elements), clicking on 'The Beatles' will return to homepage.
+- Navbar - Links to specific sections of the webpage change colour when hovered (Colour and speed consistent in all site hover elements) and clicking on 'The Beatles' will return to homepage.
 At small screen sizes, navbar menu collapses, and when accessed, will automatically collapse when links is clicked.
 Hover elements remain at smaller screen sizes.
 - Background - The backgrounds of 'homepage' and 'video' sections change at smaller screen sizes as original picture was not suitable.
 - About - The word 'contact' in the 'about' section acts as a link to the 'contact' section of the webpage.
 However, this feature is not highlighted.
 - Music - Pressing the 'play' icon on an album cover will play a song from that album.
 Pressing the 'pause' button will pause the song that is playing.
 The layout of the album covers changes as the screen size reduces so as to make it more user friendly.
 In addition, the size of the 'play' and 'pause' icons reduce to match the resolution.